House Sitting is one of the best ways to stay on budget while traveling.

 - name previous experience with pets

-Once you think your pet sitter profile rocks, you can eventually start applying for pet sitting jobs.
+Once you think your pet sitter profile rocks, you can eventually start applying for jobs.

 We noticed that this isn’t the easiest thing to do.

 You don’t have any reviews yet and other pet sitters have loads of reviews from other pet owners.
-So in the beginning, it might be difficult to land your first house sitting job.
+So at the beginning, it might be difficult to land you first house sitting job.

 It’s a good idea to start out with applying to less popular destinations, instead of the high profile sits everybody seems to want.